Welcome to today's edition of the Rush 24-7 podcast.

 This is scary stuff.

-This is uh this should feel a little Kafka-esque.
+This should feel a little Kafka-esque.

-You have state uh state attorneys general, people like Eric Schneiderman, who, according to reports, have been talking to some environmental activists, and they're like, okay, what can we do here?
+You have state attorneys general, people like Eric Schneiderman, who, according to reports, have been talking to some environmental activists.

-I got an idea.
+I get an idea.

 Let's bring maybe even racketeering charges, fraud charges.

-They'd also have to prove damages, you would think in this in some capacity, whether this whether this went civil or perhaps even leaving the door open for a criminal, although not sure they would quite go there, but as you know, the mere threat of criminal charges often has enough effect on its own.
+They'd also have to prove damages, you would think, in this in some capacity, whether this went civil or perhaps even leaving the door open for a criminal, although not sure they would quite go there.

-You don't have to bring the charges just to say, you know, we could criminally prosecute you, or you could write a check for billions of dollars to the environmental lobby, which is what they want.
+Or you could write a check for billions of dollars to the environmental lobby, which is what they want.

 The environmentalists want a huge check from Exxon.

-And then they'll maybe leave them alone for a little while and they'll spend the money and they'll go on, they'll have lots of fancy conferences, they'll pay a lot of people to collude with the data in different places and you know to hide the decline or to change the numbers or do whatever they have to do to fix the ten-year the last ten-year projection that was wrong, and to make sure that they sort of just Jedi mind trick people into it was global warming, but it is now climate change.
+They'll pay a lot of people to collude with the data in different places and, you know, to hide the decline or to change the numbers or do whatever they have to do to fix the 10-year, the last 10-year projection that was wrong and to make sure that they sort of just Jedi mind trick people into, it was global warming, but it is now climate change.

-And in fact, now I'm hearing people say climate disruption, I think is if you're really one of the cool kids, you don't even call it climate change, you call it climate disruption.
+And in fact, now I'm hearing people say climate disruption, I think, is if you're really one of the cool kids, you don't even call it climate change, you call it climate disruption.

 That's another way of putting it.